shortland/Simple-Bash/README.md

 # Simple Bash

-A basic implementation of Bash.
+A simple implementation of Bash.
+Except that all commands are executed asynchronously.

 ## Author